nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 Not the prettiest code in the world, by all means - but it will become even worse when we have to deal with `filter`, `each`, injected variables and iterators.

-The second alternative is to use declare a proc with `auto` return variable and assign result of the expression to it.
+The second alternative is to use declare a proc with an `auto` return type and assign the result of the expression to it.
-In that case compiler will figure out return type for us.
+In that case, the compiler will figure out the return type for us.

 ```nim
 proc hello[T](a: T): auto =